ryukau/VSTPlugins/build_instruction.md

 - EsPhaser
 - IterativeSinCluster

-To disable building them, comment out those plugins in top level `CMakeLists.txt`.
+To stop building these plugins, comment out these plugins in top level `CMakeLists.txt`.

 To target a specific x86_64 SIMD instructions, see `common/cmake/simd_x86_64_and_aarch64.cmake`.